webfp/tor-browser-selenium/README.md

 Solutions to potential issues:

+* Make sure you can run Firefox on the same system.
+This may help discover various issues such as missing libraries, displays etc..
 * Outdated (or incompatible) Python `selenium` package: This is the source of various obscure errors.
 Make sure you have `selenium` version **3.3** or above.
+* No display: When running on a cloud machine, follow the [headless.py example](https://github.com/webfp/tor-browser-selenium/blob/master/examples/headless.py#L10) to start a virtual display.
 * Outdated Tor Browser Bundle: Download and use a more recent TBB version.
 * Make sure you install geckodriver version v0.23.0 or newer.
 * Port conflict with other (`Tor`) process: Pick a different SOCKS and controller port using `socks_port` argument.